Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 }
 ```

 We call our dataset `filteredTechSalaries` because we're going to add filtering in the [subchapter about adding user controls](#user-controls).
 Using the proper name now means less code to change later.
-The magic of foresight :smile:
+The magic of foresight 😄

 We use `_.groupBy` to build a dictionary mapping each `countyID` to an array of salaries, and we use our `countyValue` method to build an array of counties for our map.